swrlab/ard-eventhub/docs/USERS.md

 If a user needs to be removed from this service, do the following steps:

 - Check if there are open subscriptions that they created, that might need to be removed (both in Pub/Sub and Datastore)
-  - Note that subcription permissions are given institution-wide, so even if one user gets removed, their colleagues would still be able to modify these entries.
+  - Note that subscription permissions are given institution-wide, so even if one user gets removed, their colleagues would still be able to modify these entries.
 - Next, remove the user from Datastore by selecting and deleting their entry.
 - Then also remove their profile from Firebase Console.